How to Use the Splice Machine Native Spark DataSource

 Database Permissions and the Native Spark DataSource

-SYSCS_UTIL.SYSCS_HDFS_OPERATION is a Splice Machine system procedure that is used internally to efficiently perform direct HDFS operations.
-This procedure is not documented because it is intended only for use by the Splice Machine code itself; however, the Native Spark DataSource uses it, so any user of the Adapter must have permission to execute the
+These procedures are all Splice Machine system procedures that are used internally to efficiently perform direct HBASE and HDFS operations.
+They are not documented because they are intended only for use by the Splice Machine code itself; however, the Native Spark DataSource uses these procedures, so any user of the Adapter must have permission to execute them.

 Here’s an example of granting

-splice> grant execute on procedure SYSCS_UTIL.SYSCS_HDFS_OPERATION to someuser; 0 rows inserted/updated/deleted splice> grant execute on procedure SYSCS_UTIL.SYSCS_HDFS_OPERATION to anotheruser; 0 rows inserted/updated/deleted
+splice> grant execute on procedure SYSCS_UTIL.SYSCS_HBASE_OPERATION to myUserName; 0 rows inserted/updated/deleted splice> grant execute on procedure SYSCS_UTIL.SYSCS_HDFS_OPERATION to myUserName; 0 rows inserted/updated/deleted splice> grant execute on procedure SYSCS_UTIL.SYSCS_GET_SPLICE_TOKEN to myUserName; 0 rows inserted/updated/deleted splice> grant execute on procedure SYSCS_UTIL.SYSCS_CANCEL_SPLICE_TOKEN to myUserName; 0 rows inserted/updated/deleted

 Using the Native Spark DataSource with Kerberos